I coach sailors to sail anywhere.

 Paul Exner

-True confidence and self-reliance are central components of a sailor’s mindset — however, fostering these qualities takes decades of practice without a great coach.
+I believe confidence and self-reliance are central to a sailor’s mindset.
+Fostering these qualities can take decades of practice…

-Since 1975 I’ve helped thousands of sailors improve themselves along the spectral wavelength of sailing competency, from complete novice to round-the-world race winner.
+Since 1975 I’ve helped thousands of sailors improve and achieve any sailing goal they worked for from beginner to round-the-world sailor or racing champion.

-By respecting your talents and work ethic, I’ll help you advance beyond what you imagined possible intellectually and physically in the sport of sailing.
+By respecting your talents and work ethic, I will help you advance beyond what you imagined possible as a sailor.

-Where on the spectrum of sailing possibility are you?
+Where are you, on the continuum of sailing competency?

 Paul Exner began to sail from his local beach in Puerto Rico at 10 years old in 1975… Paul’s experience with sailboats and sailing in general now spans 48 years.
 PHOTO: Paul off the Kohala Coast, Hawaii Island aboard his SV Solstice he built by hand from a Cape George 31 bare hull.

-Paul Exner leads sail-training expeditions in the Hawaiian Islands aboard his SV Solstice, and coaches sailors virtually, or aboard their boat, helping them go anywhere by sail.
+Paul Exner leads sail-training expeditions in Hawaii aboard his SV Solstice — and coaches sailors virtually, or aboard their boat, helping his students sail anywhere their goals may lead them.

-It’s debatable… but, in addition to being the most senior sailing instructor today actively teaching applied-sailing (full time), I’ve developed the most innovative and effective sail-training curricula available today, and I’ve been doing this since 1986.
+It’s debatable, but in addition to being the most senior sailing instructor actively teaching applied-sailing (full time) today, I also use the most effective sail-training curricula — a coaching methodology I’ve iterated professionally since I began teaching in1986.

-But, I won’t productize and franchise my program like every other sailing school today.
+My program is not productized nor franchised like other sailing schools.
 Instead, I’ve steadily improved my approach to coaching and center my work around the individual student’s development.
 The student becomes the beneficiary of my efforts, and that’s what education should be about — not the oligopoly structure of the sailing industry today.

 I began developing my sailing education programs, and testing various coaching-paradigms when I studied at the University of Wisconsin - Madison in the late 1980’s.
 What I learned was how to create my own sail-training programs based on what I thought was interesting, not what students wanted which was mostly a certificate so they could go forth and sail badly.
 My sessions becamepopular not because they were “sexy,” students wanted to learn from me because they began to realize there was actually a lot to learn.
 My instruction colleagues never had the same passion I had for teaching sailing so they didn’t bother learning from me; instead, my students became better instructors than my old colleagues.